fluent/website/plugin.rst

 forward
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**forward** buffered output plugin forwards events to other fluent servers.
+**forward** buffered output plugin forwards events to other fluentd servers.

 This plugin supports load-balancing and automatic fail-over (a.k.a. active-active backup).
 If you want replication, use ``copy`` plugin described below.